-Bad debt expense is the amount of an account receivable that is considered to not be collectible.
-The amount of this expense reflects the credit choices made by a business when extending credit to customers.
+Bad debt expense is the amount of an account receivable that cannot be collected.
+The customer has chosen not to pay this amount, either due to financial difficulties or because there is a dispute over the underlying product or service sold to the customer.
+To some degree, the amount of this expense reflects the credit choices made by the seller when extending credit to customers.
 The amount of bad debt charged to expense is derived by one of two methods, which are:

 The bad debt expense calculation under the allowance method can be determined in a number of ways, such as:

 Applying an overall bad debt percentage to all credit sales

 Applying an increasingly large percentage to later time buckets in which accounts receivable are reported in the accounts receivable aging report

 Based on a risk analysis of each customer

 No matter which calculation method is used, it must be updated in each successive month to incorporate any changes in the underlying receivable information.

 The direct write off method is not the most theoretically correct way to recognize bad debt expense, since the expense is recognized several months later than the revenue associated with the initial sale, thereby separating elements of the same transaction into different time periods.
 The more correct approach is the allowance method, since a portion of all sales is reserved against as soon as revenue is recognized.
 In the latter case, revenues and related expenses appear in the same time period, so one can see the full impact of all sales on profits within the same accounting period.